choeffer/gobuster/README.rst

 Dock Ethernet (solved)
 ^^^^^^^^^^^^^^^^^^^^^^

-By default, the Ethernet chip is recognized but not fully funtional.
+By default, the Ethernet chip is recognized but not fully functional.
 I turns out that there are some power-management issues, see https://github.com/jakeday/linux-surface/issues/259.
 Therefore, via GRUB a kernel parameter is passed to the kernel to enable a quirk